ogratwicklcs/ansible_security_workshop/1.1-explore/README.md

   - `sudo` has been configured on the managed hosts to run commands that require root privileges.

-Note that each student is assigned a student number, i.e. X and you should work as the student <X> user on the control node if not explicitly told differently.
+Note that each student is assigned a student number, i.e. X and you should work as that student <X> user on the control node if not explicitly told differently.

 Next, proceed to check that Ansible has been installed correctly.